ZionInMatrix/StudentRegistrationSystem/README.md

 ## Step by step:

-1. Download MySQL any program and setting it...
+1. Download MySQL, and any program for MySQL database and setting it...

 2. Download MySQL Connector from ```https://dev.mysql.com/downloads/connector/j/``` and add it to Structure of the Project ( you need the .jar file in the folder)